CunninghamLab/TMSAnalysisToolBox/README.md

 To get started:

 1) Click the Greeen 'Code' button at the top of the screen
-2) Click 'Download Zip' (9.6 mb)
+2) Click 'Download Zip' (9.6 MB)
-3) Extract the downloaded zip file anywhere on your computer
+3) Extract the downloaded zip file anywhere on your computer (16 MB)
 4) Open matlab and navigate to the extracted folder
-5) Add TMSAnalsysisToolBox folder and subfolders to your path
+5) Add TMSAnalsysisToolBox folder and subfolders to your path (This can be achieved by Right Clicking on the Main File System in matlab and Selecting 'Add to Path --> Selected Folders and Subfolders" in the drop down
 6) In the matlab command line type: TMSAnalysisToolBoxV1
 7) Press Enter